Sales pipeline size matters.

 Second, the size of the pipeline due to close next month:

 Dashboard metrics give an immediate measure of the overall size of the pipeline.

-For example, you might use a rule-of-thumb to hit your target next month, the pipeline must be three times the quota amount.
-Let’s say the target is $750,000.
-That means we only have 2x coverage based on our metric ($1.4 M).
+For example, you might use a rule-of-thumb to hit your sales target next month; for example, the pipeline coverage must be three times the quota amount.
+In other words, let’s say the target is $750,000.
+However, in this case, we only have 2x coverage based on our metric ($1.4 M).

 So, all things being equal, we’ve got a problem.

 Nevertheless, knowing that means we can potentially do something about it.